LuccaHellriegel/ClayMemory/README.md

   - redux-undo
   - redux-thunk
   - reselect
+- Testing
+  - Jest for Unit Tests
+  - Cypress for End-To-End Testing
+    - some of the tests are flaky when run in headless-mode
 - [Architecture inspiration](https://jaysoo.ca/2016/02/28/organizing-redux-application/)
-  - Boundary enforcement with dependency-cruiser
+  - Boundary enforcement/testing via dependency-cruiser

 ## TODO Types

 - RC: release candidate, need this to be feature complete
-- NICE: nice to have
+- NICE: nice to have / not in the scope of the prototype / marginal bugs
-- PERF: performance optimization possible if I notice it during testing

 ## Available Scripts